gracech0322-cmd/seedance-2-prompt-library/README.md

 | **Generation Duration** | **≤ 15s**, selectable between 4–15s |
 | **Audio Output** | Built-in sound effects / Background music |
 | **Interaction Limits** | The total limit for mixed input is **12 files**.
 Priority should be given to materials that significantly impact visual composition or rhythm. |

+## 👀 Why the Global Launch of Seedance 2.0 Was Paused?
+Seedance 2.0 has suspended its global launch over copyright concerns.
+ByteDance had originally planned to release the model worldwide in mid-March, but recent reports say the company paused that plan after facing pressure tied to copyrighted characters, visual styles, and celebrity likenesses.

+The issue was not the quality of the model.
+The bigger concern was legal risk.
+Reports suggest Seedance 2.0 could generate videos that looked too close to protected film content or well-known public figures.
+That created a serious challenge for a global launch, especially in the US and Europe.

 ## 🤔 How to Access Seedance 2.0